Twodzisz/profile-hyde/resume.md

 ### Education
 #### University of Iowa
-Bachelor of Arts in Journalism and Mass Communication *anticipated May 2017*
+Bachelor of Arts in Journalism and Mass Communication *anticipated December 2016*